ebarbudo/MappingSPSCGRA/README.md

     configuration;

-next, we define the type of configuration, either sequential or parallel.
+Next, we define the type of configuration, either sequential or parallel.
 In a sequential configuration, the configuration costs of all the hardware resources will be added.
 In a parallel configuration, the largest value of configuration cost of the hardware resources will be the one considered during the performance evaluation.
 Following the type, we describe the configuration cost functions of the hardware resources.
 These functions might consist of elementary operations (+,x,-,/) and their concatenations.
-Next, we could describe the parameters to take into account in the computing of the configuration cost functions.
+Next, we describe the parameters that will be taken into account in computing the configuration cost functions.
 This helps if we have a fixed parameter or a parameter related to a variable.
 The order of the elements is not important.
 #### Latency functions

 This part should start with the word

     functions;

-in this part we should define the input and computing functions.
+In this part, we should define the input and computing functions.
 We can use elementary operations (+,x,-,/) and their concatenations.
 Also, we may use keywords such as width (width of the input image) or height (height of the input image).
-Aditionally, we may define the function as a constant.
-Both configuration functions and latency functions names will need to match the names that we define in the description of the hardware resources.
+Additionally, we may define the function as a constant.
+Both configuration functions and latency function's names will need to match the names specified in the description of the hardware resources.

 #### Hardware resources description